kurator-dev/kurator/docs/proposals/backup/backup.md

 	Policy *BackupPolicy `json:"policy,omitempty"`
 }

-// Note: partly copied from https://github.com/vmware-tanzu/velero/pkg/apis/backup_types.go
+// Note: partly copied from https://github.com/vmware-tanzu/velero/blob/v1.11.1/pkg/apis/velero/v1/backup_types.go
-// BackupSpec defines the specification for a backup. type BackupPolicy struct {
+// BackupPolicy defines the specification for a backup policy. type BackupPolicy struct {
 	// ResourceFilter specifies which resources should be included in the backup.
 	// It acts as a selective criterion to determine which resources are relevant for backup.